 Hi.
-My name is Leslie Root and I’m a postdoctoral scholar in the Department of Demography at UC Berkeley, from which I finished my PhD in August 2020.
+My name is Leslie Root and I’m a postdoctoral scholar at the University of Colorado Boulder.
+I received a PhD in demography from UC Berkeley in August 2020.

-Other topics that have long animated my research and intellectual trajectory include the fertility postponement transition and lowest-low fertility; fertility intentions; voluntary childlessness and popular ethics of childbearing; gender, reproductive labor, neoliberalism, and post-socialism; and the politics of abortion and contraception.
-My near-term goals include writing a book about the notion and political uses of “replacement fertility.”
+Other topics that have long animated my research and intellectual trajectory include the fertility postponement transition and lowest-low fertility; fertility intentions; parity distributions; voluntary childlessness and popular ethics of childbearing; gender, reproductive labor, neoliberalism, and post-socialism; reproductive justice; and the politics of abortion and contraception.

 Methodologically, I am a true Berkeley demographer with a deep appreciation for classic demographic methods and innovations in mathematical demography.
 I’m also interested in record linkage and in Bayesian statistics, and I’ve dabbled in quantitative text analysis.

 Russia and Eurasia remain close to my heart, and I have extensive experience living and working in the Russian regions (Vladivostok, Ulan-Ude, Kazan’, and Taganrog).
 I am fluent in Russian, and speak somewhat passable Turkish.